indieopensource/support-contract/terms.md

 ### <a id="Termination_with_License_Agreement"></a>Termination with License Agreement

-If _Customer_ licenses the _Software_ from _Developer_, and _Customer_'s rights to use the _Software_ terminate during the term of this agreement, then this agreement terminates with it, and _Developer_ agrees to refund any _Prepaid Fees_.
+If _Customer_ licenses the _Software_ from _Developer_, and _Customer_'s rights to use the _Software_ terminate during the term of this agreement, then this agreement terminates with it.

 ## <a id="Changes"></a>Changes